keenlabs/KeenClient-Java/README.md

 To use the client with the Keen IO API, you have to configure your Keen IO Project ID and its access keys (if you need an account, [sign up here](https://keen.io/) - it's free).

 In most scenarios you will always be adding events to the same project, so as a convenience the Keen client allows you to specify the project parameters in environment variables and those parameters will be implicitly used for all requests.
-The environment variables you should set are `PROJECT_ID`, `WRITE_KEY`, AND `READ_KEY`.
+The environment variables you should set are `KEEN_PROJECT_ID`, `KEEN_WRITE_KEY`, and `KEEN_READ_KEY`.
 Setting a write key is required for publishing events.
 Setting a read key is required for running queries.

 #### Setting Default Project Explicitly